codefoxes/greenlet/readme.txt

 All the icons used in the theme are created by the theme author and can be distributed under the terms of the GNU GPL v2.

-= Choices.js License =

-choices.js is used to create configurable select box by Josh Johnson. (https://github.com/jshjohnson/Choices) Distributed under the MIT License

 = Bootstrap Licence =

 Bootstrap is HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web. (https://github.com/twbs/bootstrap)